uclm-mantis/epos/README.md

 # EPOS-CAN

-EPOS-CAN is a lightweight library for managing Maxon EPOS devices using Espressif microcontrollers with ESP-IDF.
+EPOS-CAN is a lightweight library for managing Maxon EPOS devices using Espressif microcontrollers with ESP-IDF and Arduino IDE.
 It allows interaction with PDO, SDO (upload and download), and NMT protocols.
 It features a serial console compatible with CiA 309-3 and includes numerous functionalities to make the interaction more user-friendly.

 Although it is still a work in progress, we believe it has reached a quite useable state and therefore we are making it public.